 The Complainant also states that it is the owner of multiple domain names which include the word "INTESA".
-However, the Complainant failed to submit evidence that it is indeed the registered owner of such domain names.
-The Complainant provided screenshots of the website available via the domain name <intesasanpaolo.com>, without a clear indication of the identity of the operator of this website or domain and without the whois data of this domain name.
+However, the Complainant did not submit evidence that it is indeed the owner of such domain names.
+The Complainant provided screenshots of the website available via the domain name <intesasanpaolo.com>, which confirm that the Complainant operates the website available via this domain name.

-The Complainant states that the disputed domain name <Intesa-markets.com> was registered on April 20, 2023.
-However, the Complainant did not submit evidence thereof.
+The disputed domain name <Intesasp.net> was registered on December 27, 2023.